ServerlessSam/security-workshop-2024/README.md

 ### Before You Start

-This project uses the node.JS AWS CDK for deployments.
+This project uses the Typescript AWS CDK for deployments.
 The lambda function is written in Node.JS, however we will not be doing much coding, so don't worry if JS-languages are not your strength.

 You will need the following before getting started with the workshop:
 - **An AWS account sandbox**: The emptier, the better.
 For the purposes of this workshop it would be best to have access to an admin user for simplicity.
+This workshop was created and tested in the **eu-central-1** region.
+I would recommend you use this region regardless of your physical location.
+This guarentees there will be no region-specific restrictions that impact your experience.
 - **CDK bootstrapped**: You will need to [install and bootstrap your AWS account](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).
 Complete up to and including step 7.
 - **A method of making API calls**: My recommendation is [Postman](https://learning.postman.com/docs/getting-started/first-steps/overview/), this will allow you to use my examples directly.